akeneo/pim-community-dev/UPGRADE-1.6.md

 If any line is raised by these commands, you need to replace the use statement by a more recent class or service.

-#### Update references to standardized Readers, Processors and Writers of Connector component
+#### Update references to the standardized `Pim/Component/Connector` classes

 In v1.6, we standardized the naming and behavior of our Readers, Processors and Writers.

 These classes were previously spread between TransformBundle, BaseConnectorBundle and Connector component, we grouped them in the Connector component.

-The converter services allow to convert from flat data (e.g. CSV) to standard format.
+The array converter services allow to convert from flat data (e.g. CSV) to standard format.

-This conversion has moved from processors to readers to allow you to implement only reader when customizing imports.
+The call to this conversion has moved from processors to readers to allow you to implement only reader when customizing imports.

 Now the processors only accept standard format, and the naming has changed from `pim_connector.processor.normalization.<class>.flat` to `pim_connector.processor.normalization.<class>`.

-The YAML Reader also moved from BatchBundle to ConnectorBundle; The CSV Readers moved in specific folders, and the naming changed too.
+The YAML Reader has also been moved from BatchBundle to ConnectorBundle; The CSV Readers moved in specific folders, and the naming changed too.

 If you use standard Akeneo PIM processor and reader services in your custom import or export, please execute the following command in your project folder:
 ```